 These different colors are used as symbols for the student's major or level of academic achievement.

 For instance, an economics major may have a copper hood at one university while a music major has pink on their sleeves and tassel at another school.
+Schools may have their own awards that are separate from the traditional guidelines as well.

 Dark blue is often used to signify someone who holds a Doctorate of Philosophy, or Ph.D.
 Someone with a doctorate that is not a Ph.D wears the color that goes with his specific discipline.
 Medical doctors will often wear green while psychologists are adorned in gold.

 Universities have their own traditions when it comes to graduation garb.
 Harvard, for example, puts all of its doctoral candidates in crimson gowns and its undergraduates pair crimson hoods with their black gowns.
+Many other schools wear robes to indicate from which school or study the graduate has earned a degree.

 The American Academic Costume Code